 You’re going to want to practice breastfeeding each baby until you’re sure that they’re comfortable latching on, and you’re comfortable feeding them.
 It’s highly recommended that you’ve made sure that your feeding procedure is normal before you actually leave hospital.

-Some mothers keep each baby on a single breast, but this can lead to your breasts looking and feeling different if your babies have different appetites.
+Some mothers keep each baby on a single breast, but this can lead to your breasts looking and feeling different if your babies have different appetites, which may affect your milk production.
 Other moms swap their babies over whenever they do a new feed.